sandrasny/demosphinx/README.md

 html_static_path = ['_static']
 ```

-Each of the relevant blocks are described here:
+Each of the relevant blocks which must be edited or added to the original conf.py filed that is generated by `sphinx-quickstart` are described here:

 1. Indicate where the project code can be found, relative to the current docs directory:
 ```